 No, if you are currently on the FS generalist or CA/LNA register, you are exempt from the CA-AEFM exam and can be added to the register.
 BEX will verify that you are on the generalist register and will provide further instructions.
 If you have not passed the FS Oral Assessment, but have passed the online portion of the Foreign Service Officer Test (FSOT), you will need to take the online portion of the CA-AEFM exam.

-The Board of Examiners has examined the possibility of conducting oral assessments remotely by DVC and concluded that, for a number of reasons, it is not feasible to do so.
+The Board of Examiners has explored the possibility of conducting oral assessments remotely by DVC and concluded that, for a number of reasons, it is not feasible to do so.
 These reasons include the difficulty of ensuring the integrity and safety of sensitive testing materials, the likelihood that technical problems could interfere with the testing process, the difficulty of assessing key dimensions of the assessment process (e.g., composure, oral communications) when filtered through technology, and the inconsistency such an option would introduce between in-person and remote tests, as well as between types of Foreign Service entry processes.

 Your HR point of contact until you reach full certification is Registrar@state.gov.
-Please keep in mind that the process to reach full certification takes between 6-12 months so you will need to be patient.
+Please keep in mind that the process to obtain full certification takes between 6-12 months so you will need to be patient.
 Once you are fully certified, your point of contact is the CA-AEFM Coordinator, AEFM-CA@state.gov.
 The CA-AEFM coordinator cannot discuss potential assignments or hiring until you receive full certification.

 - PN150 LNA Orientation Class (two weeks)